 Carrying out simple mathematics based on the above components can provide the revenue to be recognized for the current period.
-Though it may not provide exact, realistic figures, this seems to be a possible way to accurately measure the revenue from the long-term contracts in the most probable manner.
+Though it may not provide exact, realistic figures, this is a possible way to accurately measure the revenue from long-term contracts in the most probable manner.

 The following formula calculates the revenue to be recognized for the period based on the percentage of completion method: